 Medical problem No known medical problems.

 Emotional & Psychological Development The child was abandoned at a railway station.
 She has memories of the past.
 Adoptive parents must be ready to show patience, empathy and deal with her sadness about the past traumas.
-When found she was not able to speak the local language so has changed languages and is therefore behind at school.
+When found she was not able to speak the local language so has changed languages and is therefore well behind at school.

 NOTE - this is a typical situation for many children waiting for adoption in India.